percona/percona-server/doc/source/flexibility/compressed_columns.rst

 Please also notice that because of the nature of some data, its compressed representation can be longer than the original value.
-In this case it does not make sense to store such values in compressed form as |Percona Server| would have to waste both memory space and CPU resources for unnecessary decompression.
+In this case it does not make sense to store such values in compressed form as **Percona Server for MySQL** would have to waste both memory space and CPU resources for unnecessary decompression.
 Therefore, even if the length of such non-compressible values exceeds :variable:`innodb_compressed_columns_threshold`, they will be stored in